GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 CommitInfo(commit_url='https://huggingface.co/Maximofn/Llama-3-8B-Instruct-GPTQ-2bits/commit/e59ccffc03247e7dcc418f98b482cc02dc7a168d', commit_message='AutoGPTQ model for meta-llama/Meta-Llama-3-8B-Instruct: 2bits, gr8, desc_act=False', commit_description='', oid='e59ccffc03247e7dcc418f98b482cc02dc7a168d', pr_url=None, pr_revision=None, pr_num=None)

-Let's buy the quantization to 4, 3, 2 and 1 bits
+Let's compare quantization to 4, 3, 2 and 1 bits

-Bits Quantization time (min) Memory (GB) Inference time (s) Quality of the output
+Bits Quantization Time (min) Memory (GB) Inference Time (s) Output Quality

 FP16 0 14.96 4.14 Good